 Meeting announcements, including the draft agenda, will be distributed via e-mail at least one week in advance.

-The Joint-CG-IoTSec Co-Convenors will be appointed by Study Group 17 and Study Group 20, respectively.
+The Joint-CG-IoTSec Co-Convenors are Mr Bret Jordan, chair of WP2/17 and Dr Ramy Ahmed Fathy, Chair of WP3/20, as appointed by Study Group 17 and Study Group 20, respectively.

+The Joint-CG-IoTSec may propose draft revisions to its Terms of Reference, as needed, to ensure continued relevance and responsiveness to evolving priorities.

 The Joint-CG-IoTSec will remain active until an agreement is reached by TSAG.